 - To submit the Annual Report of the Catholic Church to a review process conducted by one of the major international auditors.

-- To develop an adaptation of the Accounting Plan of non-profit bodies for religious institutions (dioceses, parishes, associations, brotherhoods, fraternities, etc.).
+- To monitor the implementation of the Accounting Plan of non-profit bodies for religious institutions (dioceses, parishes, associations, brotherhoods, fraternities, etc.) approved in 2016.
+Make a public report on the degree of progress.

 - To draft good-practices manuals for the Episcopal Conference that can be applied in the diocesan sphere.